Personal Data we collect

 Data retention

-How Personal Data are protected
+How Personal Data Are Protected

 South Tyneside & Sunderland NHS Foundation Trust (STFST) is the host organisation for the Northern Neonatal Network.
 All Network data are held securely on the STFST computer systems, in line with Trust information governance procedures.